Clerk CLI

 clerk env pullpulls your Clerk API keys into your project's env file. - Configure your instance —

-clerk config pullandclerk config patchlet you manage your Clerk instance's auth settings as code. - Access the Clerk API —
+clerk config pullandclerk config patchlet you manage your Clerk instance's auth settings as code. - Deploy to production —

 Run clerk --help for a full list of commands.